Making the Great Chicago Fire Festival

 The Resilience Skyline is an artwork composed of vertical metal panels, manufactured in stainless steel, and perforated to appear as part of the Chicago skyline.
-Organized by Redmoon’s Elyse Agnello and Zahner’s Andrew Manto, the duo gathered 20 local Chicago architects from 7 local firms to design panels using the ImageWall app.
+Organized by Elyse Agnello of Redmoon and Andrew Manto of Zahner, the duo gathered 20 local Chicago architects from 7 local firms to design panels using ImageWall for custom metal perforation.

-Developed by Zahner as part of the ShopFloor platform, ImageWall is a perforated panel system designed for interior applications.
-The system can be custom-modified to produce exterior facade systems, or in this case, an artistic backdrop for a live event.
+Developed by Zahner as part of the ShopFloor platform, ImageWall is a perforated panel system designed for interior and exterior applications.
+The system can be custom-modified to produce a variety of facade, wall, and ceiling systems, or in this case, an artistic backdrop for a live event.

 - Jahn: jahn-us.com/